robert17/iotf-rtd/docs/libraries/mBed_C++.rst

 mBed C++ Client Library (Update In Progress)
 =============================================

 The `mBed C++ client library <https://developer.mbed.org/teams/IBM_IoT/code/IBMIoTF/>`_ can be used to simplify the interaction with the IBM Internet of Things Foundation.
 Although it uses C++, it still avoids dynamic memory allocations and use of STL functions.
-This library will enable `mBed devices <https://www.mbed.com/en/>`__ like `LPC1768 <https://developer.mbed.org/platforms/mbed-LPC1768/>`__, `FRDM-K64F <https://developer.mbed.org/platforms/FRDM-K64F/>`__ to communicate with the IBM IoT Foundation Cloud service using the MQTT protocol with simple APIs.
+This library will enable `mBed devices <https://www.mbed.com/en/>`__ like `LPC1768 <https://developer.mbed.org/platforms/mbed-LPC1768/>`__, `FRDM-K64F <https://developer.mbed.org/platforms/FRDM-K64F/>`__ and etc.. to communicate with the IBM IoT Foundation Cloud service using the MQTT protocol with simple APIs.

 Dependencies
 ------------